Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/New-AzOracleDatabaseAutonomousDatabase.md

 WhitelistedIP                                 :
 ```

-Creates an Autonomous Database resource.
+Create an Autonomous Database resource.
-For more information, execute `Get-Help New-AzOracleDatabaseAutonomousDatabase`
+For more information, execute `Get-Help New-AzOracleDatabaseAutonomousDatabase`.